SomethingRandom0768/Toontown-Prop-Viewer-Public/README.md

 FAQ:
 "What are the empty buttons whenever I generate props in the Prop GUI?"
 - A good chunk of them are animation files!
-It's
+It's tricky to remove them, so I've let them be for now.

 "How do I get Content Pack support?"
 - Make a folder called "multifiles"